 Since the article 10 of the Commission Regulation (EU) 2016/919 requests that solutions are sought for these errors preventing the normal service, this compatibility analysis also checks the compatibility on the one hand between a “B3R2 + Art10SP” trackside and an on-board compliant with an existing baseline (B3R2, B3MR1 or B2) and on the other hand between a “B3R2 + Art10SP” on-board and a trackside compliant with an existing baseline (B3R2, B3MR1 or B2).
 When relevant specific trackside mitigation measures are also defined for these on-board/trackside combinations.

-Note: The term “B3R2 + Art10SP (Article 10 Service Pack)” subsystem (on-board or trackside) must be understood as a B3R2 subsystem that has implemented the solutions of all error CRs whose consequences of the described problem do not allow the system to provide a normal service.
+Note: The term “B3R2 + Art10SP (Article 10 Service Pack)” subsystem (on-board or trackside) must be understood as a B3R2 subsystem that has implemented the solution of an error CR whose consequences of the described problem do not allow the system to provide a normal service.

 It must be noted that for the errors identified in this report as potentially preventing the normal service within the B3R2 baseline, the solutions of the related CRs have been derived against this baseline only, no matter when and how they will be incorporated later in the TSI CCS annex A.